wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Conclusion
 ^^^^^^^^^^
-The provided examples should help appreciating the potential of the Wazuh API.
+The provided examples should help appreciate the potential of the Wazuh API.
 Remember to check out the :ref:`reference <api_reference>` document to discover all the available API requests.